Saivarma25/virtual_threads_wallet_management_redis/README.md

-# spring_data_jpa_auditing_redis
+# Wallet management application
-Basic spring boot application that shows Auditing provided by Spring Data JPA and cache using Redis
+Spring Boot application for the wallet management functionality using Redis and Virtual Threads